isabella232/katacoda-scenarios-8/quick-wins-lab-1/step1.md

 `docker run --name scyllaU -d scylladb/scylla:4.3.0`{{execute}}

 Some files will be downloaded in this step.
-After waiting for a few seconds, verify that the cluster is up and running with the Nodetool Status command:
+After the download wait for a few seconds, and verify that the cluster is up and running with the Nodetool Status command:

 `docker exec -it scyllaU nodetool status`{{execute}}